ChrisGVE/taskforge.nvim/prompt.md

   - `prefix` is a string that will prefix, with the separator if present, the project name.
   - `postfix` is a string that provide the user options to define the granularity of the project name in taskwarrior.
 It can be empty, in which case only the project name is used, it can be 'directory' or 'folder' in which case a new task would be given the project name followed by the folders down to the file with the comment tag, 'filename' is the equivalent but then only the filename is added to the project name, if both folder and filename are present then the project name will include the root name, the folders and the file name.
   - `json_tags` is a list of tags used in case the detection includes using json files

-- The options for each tag type is defined granularly within the `tag` section of the options.
+  - `remove_extension` is a flag which indicate whether once the project name has been found, if the name is formed with an extension, such as `taskforge.nvim`, the project name returned will have its extension removed.

+- `tag` provides detailed options about the handling of comment tags.

+  - `enable` is a master switch which determine whether the auto tracking of tags is active.
-  - `confirmation` is a sort of master switch, if set all operations on tags will have to be confirmed by the user, if unset or absent, the individual per-tag configuration will take place.
+  - `confirmation` is a master switch, if set all operations on tags will have to be confirmed by the user, if unset or absent, the individual per-tag configuration will take place.
   - `enabled_ft` provides a list of all language/features for which the detection mechanism is active, if `*` all are selected.
 In practice it does not mean every file but all tree-sitter supported language.
-  - `tag_format` provides a pattern to identify the tag within a comment, typically comments are defined as uppercase string followed by a colon, but it can be different and this pattern will help extracting relevant tags.
   - `definitions` is a dictionary that define all tags and their respective options, each keys in the dictionary are a main tag.
 For each of them there are multiple optional options:
-    - `priority` absent or "", or L,M,H represent the taskwarrior priority set when creating the respective task (default: no priority)
+    - `priority` absent or "", or L,M,H represent the taskwarrior priority set when creating the respective task (default if absent: no priority)
     - `tags` represents the list of taskwarrior tags to be added to the task created. (default: done)
-    - `due` sets a relative due date from the moment the task is created, the string follows taskwarrior standards (default: no due date)
+    - `due` sets a relative due date from the moment the task is created, the string follows taskwarrior standards (default if absent: no due date)
     - `alt` list of string which are to be treated as a synonym for the main tag name, for instance "WARN" could have "WARNING" or "XXX" as alternate values
-    - `create` and `close` are string that can be "ask" if the user is asked to confirm the creation or the closure of the task. "auto" means that all is automated without user interaction (except for a notification message), "manual" nothing is done but the user is reminded that a new task could be created for the detected tag, or closed if the tag is removed, hence addressed.
+    - `create` and `close` are string that can be "ask" if the user is asked to confirm the creation or the closure of the task. "auto" means that all is automated without user interaction (except for a notification message), "manual" nothing is done but the user is reminded that a new task could be created for the detected tag, or closed if the tag is removed, hence addressed. (default if absent: 'auto')

-- The dashboard is configured in its own section
+- `dashboard` provides options to configure the integration into `snacks.dashboard`

   - `snacks_options` are options related to the integration into the snacks dashboard.
   - `format` determine how individual tasks are formatted in the dashboard.